Reduce PDF file size by re-encoding embedded images at your chosen quality tier. 100% private — runs in your browser.

 Password-protected PDFs need to be unlocked before they can be compressed.
 Use the Unlock PDF tool on PDFdukan to remove the password first, then compress the unlocked file.
 Both tools are free and work in your browser.

 Yes.
 PDFdukan is free with no subscription, no per-file fee, no credit card required, and no limit on how many files you compress.
-There are no premium tiers for the PDF Compressor.
-It will remain free.
+There is currently no paid tier for this tool.

 Yes.
 PDFdukan works on any Android or iPhone browser — Chrome, Samsung Internet, Safari, Firefox.
 It is especially useful for students and job seekers in Pakistan who need to compress PDFs for PPSC, FPSC, NTS, and university portals that have strict file-size limits.
 No app download is needed.